 This particular dashboard displays summarized data of Shopify sales transactions, with each transaction categorized as a success or a failure.
 The dashboard shows the percentage of each transaction status in a pie chart.
 Next to that, a bar chart lets users see the accumulated amount per transaction status (denoted by the color that in the legend).
 See this link for the published dashboard.

 When it comes to sharing reports or dashboards, Google Data Studio provides a flexible feature wherein creators/analysts can control how the user will interact with the shared report or dashboard.
 You can share publicly, within your organization only, or to specific people you want to be notified.

-Aside from the above examples, you might also want to check out Aron’s post about building a Shopify ecommerce dashboard with Looker.
+Aside from the above examples, you might also want to check out our post on how to build a Shopify ecommerce dashboard with Looker.

 Integrating Shopify Data

 Now that we’ve covered how to build fast, good-looking dashboards with your Shopify data, let’s talk about how Panoply can help you as you build out your Shopify data pipeline.

 Panoply is a cloud data platform that lets you sync and store Shopify, Google Analytics, Facebook Ads, and other data sources with just a few clicks.
 Once the data's synced, you can query it with SQL directly in Panoply's workbench or connect a BI or analytical tool to discover critical insights about your ecommerce business.

 You can blend your business’s Facebook Ads data with your sales data to understand your buyers' demographics and to track how many targeted customers made a purchase in your storefront.
 And by combining your website’s Google Analytics data and Shopify data, you can better understand your customers and their behaviors (visitor count, most viewed products, least popular service, etc.).